 - Lecturer: Simon Whitehouse

 This lecture examines the lift and times of Oscar Wilde from his Irish roots to his student days at Oxford and his meteoric rise to the heights of celebrity.
-We will travel with hi, to the US and examine his starring role in the artistic and theatrical worlds of late 19th century London.
+We will travel with him to the US and examine his starring role in the artistic and theatrical worlds of late 19th century London.
 We will visit his Chelsea home and some of his favourite West End haunts.
 We will learn how he became famous for being infamous ...